20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 However, Corydoras make perfect companions for them since both species are peace lovers.

-The smallest aquarium size I recommend for housing them is a 10-gallons of water for living space.
+The smallest aquarium size I recommend for housing them is 10-gallons of water for living space.

 Pristella tetras are restless schooling fish so they need the swimming space.